 Track record.
-They only list logo’s of some successful returns, no long-term verifiable results of their overall selections.
-In what I consider a deceptive move the compare the results of best investors in the world that they follow to the S&P, not the newsletters results.
+They only list logos of some successful returns, not long-term verifiable results of their overall selections.
+In what I consider a deceptive move they compare the results of the best investors in the world that they follow to the S&P 500, NOT the actual newsletters results.

 At $297 a quarter the newsletter is very expensive compared to other offerings.
 If you invested $10,000 it would be the equivalent of a 1% management fee.